 Unless you are a professional photographer who has spent years photographing wild animals, this is something that will not come naturally to most people.
 This is where you will be reliant on your guide and tracker who are constantly monitoring animal behaviour, predicting certain movements and anticipating certain actions, that will allow you to capture something unique.
 Whilst enjoying the sighting, listen to their advice on when to be prepared for the next shot.

-5. Understand the principles of photography but be prepared to bend and break the “rules”
+Wildlife Photography Tips 5 – Understand principles of photography but bend and break the “rules”

-It is easy when it comes to photography to want to adhere to the basic photographic principles.
+It is easy when following our 10 tips for wildlife photography, to adhere to basic photographic principles.
 Knowing and understanding these principles is key, but challenge yourself to be out of the ordinary in the search to capture an extraordinary image.
-Be willing to try new techniques and to experiment with different camera settings.
+Be willing to try new techniques and experiment with different camera settings.
 The results may be very surprising!
 For example, a slow shutter speed and a panning action of the camera creates a sense of movement.
 This technique can be difficult to get right but entirely worth the effort.
 1/0.8 at f /2.8, ISO 100

 You will hear photographers going on about the importance of light.
 Yes, don’t get me wrong, light is key, and we all want to capture images during the golden hours of dawn and dusk; but what happens on a cloudy day?
 Poor light does not mean you should be packing your gear away.
 This goes back to knowing and understanding your gear and its capabilities in challenging light conditions.
 Don’t be afraid to continue shooting in poor light or as the light disappears!
 Make the necessary adjustments and be on the lookout for unique opportunities such as silhouettes.